cicl-stanford/homepage/content/home/people.md

 #     position = "Research Assistant"
 #     email = "akhawaja@stanford.edu"
 #     github = "ayeshakhawaja"
-#     description = "I’m a senior at Stanford studying Symbolic Systems with a concentration in Artificial Intelligence.
-I’m interested in using computational methods to understand human and artificial cognition, with a focus on moral judgment and reasoning.
+#     description = "I'm a senior at Stanford studying Symbolic Systems with a concentration in Artificial Intelligence.
+I'm interested in using computational methods to understand human and artificial cognition, with a focus on moral judgment and reasoning.
 Outside of school, I enjoy reading and watching soccer."

 # [[member]]
 #     id = "Elyse Chase"